 There are several ways to reduce risk of contamination in a food processing facility.
 One of these is by using a popular technology involving Germicidal Ultraviolet Lamps that produce ultraviolet light.

 STER-L-RAY® Germicidal Ultraviolet (UV) Lamps are shortwave, low pressure tubes that produce ultraviolet wavelengths lethal to microorganisms like bacteria, mold, virus, and algae.
-It’s a non-chemical approach to disinfection that is cleaner, faster, and more effective than other methods, and it effectively reduces (and even eliminates) deadly pathogens.
+It’s a non-chemical approach to disinfection that is cleaner, faster, and more effective than other methods.
+It effectively reduces (and even deactivates) deadly pathogens.